anhnlh/WeebCheckers/docs/DesignDoc.md

 ### Application Tier

 The Application Tier follows as so.
 We have two organization classes, the Player Lobby and the Game classes.
-The Player Lobby class is used to manage the introductory processes in Web Checkers.
-A User can sign in efficiently and be redirected to a Menu where they can choose to play against another player, or even be redirected onto another game.

-The Game class is in play when the Checkers Game has already started.
-This class is used to manage user turns and checker piece locations.
-The rules of checkers are situated in this class, giving us the logic to determine specific player locations & posisble moves & incorrect moves based on that.

-#### Game
 > Each game will have a red Player (a player with red checkers), a white player, and a board.
 > The board will be shown differently for each player.
 > The game has the ability to let players make moves, until the end game conditions are met.

+> The player lobby holds all players who've signed into the application.
+>
+#### Game
+> The Game class is in play when the Checkers Game has already started.
+This class is used to
+> manage user turns and checker piece locations.
+The rules of checkers are situated in this
+> class, giving us the logic to determine specific player locations & posisble moves & incorrect
+> moves based on that.

 #### PlayerLobby
-> The player lobby holds all players who've signed into the application.
+> The Player Lobby class is used to manage the introductory
+> processes in Web Checkers.
+A User can sign in efficiently and be redirected to a Menu where
+> they can choose to play against another player, or even be redirected onto another game.

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This